Meta-Drive-Lab/Active-Sensing/README.md

 # Data Processing Guide

 This guide covers the steps for processing the DR(eye)VE open-source dataset, including code and workflow.
 Please note that the BIT dataset is a reference dataset shared by BIT and is temporarily not available.
-Therefore, this document focuses on the processing methods for the DR(eye)VE dataset.
+Therefore, this part focuses on the processing methods for the DR(eye)VE dataset.
 The data processing steps for BIT are not within the scope of this guide.
-This document is dedicated to simple data integration and processing.
+This part is dedicated to simple data integration and processing.

 Our goal is to convert the DR(eye)VE dataset into MAT format for further analysis and research.
 Below is an overview of the entire processing workflow, including the required environment setup and detailed instructions for each processing step.